bup/bup/README.md

         git clone git://github.com/bup/bup

- - Install the needed python libraries (including the development libraries).
+ - Install the required python libraries (including the development libraries).

-   On Debian/Ubuntu this is usually sufficient (run as root):
+   On very recent Debian/Ubuntu versions, this may be sufficient (run as root):

+            apt-get build-dep bup

+   Otherwise try this (substitute python2.5-dev if you have an older system):

             apt-get install python2.6-dev python-fuse
             apt-get install python-pyxattr python-pylibacl
             apt-get install linux-libc-dev

-   Substitute python2.5-dev if you have an older system.
-Alternately, on newer Debian/Ubuntu versions, you can try this:

-            apt-get build-dep bup
+            apt-get install python-tornado # optional

    On CentOS (for CentOS 6, at least), this should be sufficient (run as root):